bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-So it looks like library consumers can quickly adapt the Monte Carlo variant of the algorithm to create the Las Vegas form if they need to.
+So it looks like library consumers can quickly adapt the Monte Carlo variant of the algorithm to create the Las Vegas form if needed.

 ## Engineering tradeoffs